How to Get Your First Copywriting Client (Even With Zero Experience)

 Find a bad website.
 Rewrite their homepage or About page.
 Save it as “Sample: Homepage Copy for [Industry].”

-I did this with a local merchandise’s terrible website.
-Rewrote their homepage in an hour.
+I did this with a local restaurant terrible website.
+Rewrote their homepage in 2 hours.
 Used it as a sample.
 Nobody ever asked if it was real client work.

 Option 2: Write for a friend’s business